RyanEAA/django-trailcam-animal-tracker/README.md

   * Edit camera metadata via a page-based form
     * Activate / deactivate cameras
     * Search cameras by name or description

+**OCR Mask Management**
+  * Each camera can be assigned a custom **OCR mask** defining 5 regions:
+    * Temperature, Pressure, Camera ID, Date, Time
+  * Researchers can create/edit OCR masks with an interactive canvas interface
+  * Test OCR functionality shows real-time extraction results with parsed values
+  * During upload, the camera's OCR mask is automatically used for metadata extraction
+  * Masks are reusable across multiple cameras with similar overlay formats

 **OCR Integration**
     * OCR-extracted camera IDs are normalized (e.g. TRAILCAMQ5 → TRAILCAM05)